Projects (selection)

 (PI)

-The marble globe of the Atlas Farnese, a statue from antiquity rediscovered in the 16th century in one of the villas of the Farnese family close to Rome, carries a rather accurate celestial atlas.
+The marble globe of the Atlas Farnese, a statue from antiquity rediscovered in the 16th century in one of the villas of the Farnese family close to Rome, carries a relatively accurate celestial atlas.

 My attempt to make them available for planetarium use led to some new results for the interpretation of the globe.